GEM Abstraction Manual

 Another guideline on the same or similar topic

-The sponsor’s part in developing, modifying, and reporting the
+The sponsors part in developing, modifying, and reporting the

 Role of Sponsor